DadSchoorse/vkBasalt/README.md

 # vkBasalt
-vkBasalt is a Vulkan post processing layer to enhance the visual graphics of a game.
+vkBasalt is a Vulkan post processing layer to enhance the visual graphics of games.

 Currently, the only effects are:
 - Contrast Adaptive Sharpening